 - We can be assured Father God will give us the Holy Spirit when we ask.

 - Our parents know how to give us what is good, even more so with God, who knows the best gift is the Holy Spirit.

-I suppose there’s validity in each of these statement and I suspect there’s even more we can glean from this verse.
+I suppose there’s validity in each of these statements and I suspect there’s, even more, we can glean from this verse.
 I will continue to meditate on it and encourage you to so the same.

 Read more about the book of Luke in Dear Theophilus: A 40-Day Devotional Exploring the Life of Jesus through the Gospel of Luke now available in e-book, paperback, and hardcover.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.